 The upper sections of the deposits have been well covered with diamond drilling.
 There are three areas of interest for immediate exploration:

 - Along strike, especially to the south of the Upper / Lower zones, diamond drill holes have intersected mineralization that needs follow up.

 - The Deep Zone is a large massive sulphide body.
 To date, only 15 diamond drill holes have crossed this sulphide horizon.
 This zone is open in three directions: along strike and down dip.

 - Down dip of the North Zone requires investigation.
 A couple high-grade narrow diamond drill hole intercepts suggests good potential for additional discoveries in this area.

 Where Trevali discusses exploration/expansion potential, any potential quantity and grade is conceptual in nature and there has been insufficient exploration to define a mineral resource and it is uncertain if further exploration will result in the target being delineated as a mineral resource.
 (Please review Disclaimer)

 Halfmile is a fully permitted underground mining operation that underwent initial trial mining and production from January to July 2012 from the Upper Zone of the deposit.
 Mineralized material was transported to and toll-processed through the Brunswick 12 mill facility, producing good quality, saleable metal concentrates of zinc, lead-silver and copper-gold.

-Trevali continues to advance studies on both its Halfmile and Stratmat projects in order to ascertain if they will support a second stand-alone milling facility in the Bathurst Mining Camp separate from the Caribou Mine and Mill Complex.
+Trevali plans to undertake a revised Halfmile-Stratmat preliminary economic assessment study in order to ascertain if the deposits will support a potential second stand-alone milling facility in the Bathurst Mining Camp separate from the Caribou Mine and Mill Complex.
 (Please review Disclaimer)